knetikmedia/knetikcloud-csharp-net20-client/docs/StoreBundlesApi.md

 <a name="createbundletemplate"></a>
 # **CreateBundleTemplate**
-> ModelItemTemplateResource CreateBundleTemplate (ModelItemTemplateResource bundleTemplateResource)
+> ItemTemplateResource CreateBundleTemplate (ItemTemplateResource bundleTemplateResource)

 Create a bundle template